 Do Search Engines Care About Duplicate Titles?

 You might even show up more than one time in search results for different sites if you have the same products in multiple places.
-That happens for me a lot when the search result page shows my products on my website, Etsy, and Goimagine at the same time.
+That happens for me a lot when the search result page shows my products on my website and Etsy at the same time.

 Keep customers in mind.